 - When you choose me to represent you, you’ll work with me!
 I answer all phone calls and emails, and I’m with you, by your side, every step of the way.
 For me this is a personal relationship.
 Good luck getting that with a real estate “Team”!

 - I’ll never “sell“ you a home.
-In my opinion REALTORS® should never “sell” anyone anything!
-My job is to help you find and purchase a home.
+In my opinion an real estate agent should never “sell” anyone anything!

 - I won’t “talk you into buying” a home.
 My job is to present you with choices, identify the positives & negatives, then let you decide…and protect you throughout the process.